allegro/allegro.tech/_posts/2019-09-02-page-visibility-and-performance-metrics.md

 At first glance, this might seem illogical — since the browser does not render the content of invisible tabs, i.e. it does less work for them, loading should end faster.
 Again, it is about optimizing utilization of resources and giving higher priority to the active tab.
 For pages loading in the background, the browser limits not only access to the CPU but also to network resources.
-That way resources downloaded in inactive tabs have lower priority, which results in increased loading times.
+This way resources downloaded in inactive tabs have lower priority, which results in increased loading times.

 [![First Meaningful Paint — smartphone](/img/articles/2019-09-02-page-visibility-and-performance-metrics/image7.png "FMP — smartphone")](/img/articles/2019-09-02-page-visibility-and-performance-metrics/image7.png)